Repast/repast4py-tutorial/Tutorial_Steps.md

 location by determining the number of colocated agents at their grid locations.

-3. The sum, minimum, and maxiumum number of co-located agents are calculated across all process ranks, and these values are logged as the total, minimum, and maximum colocations values.
+3. The sum, minimum, and maxiumum number of co-located agents are calculated across all process ranks, and these values are logged as the total, minimum, and maximum colocation values.

 The code consists of the following components: